Grant-Allan/cop4331-group2/Artifacts/architecture.md

 * Player (person): The user of the game.
 The player directly controls the Game with user input.
 Only one person may use the game at a time.
 * Game (Software System): Randomly generates a finite number of minigames in which the user will navigate till completion.
 Information will be stored from the user after completion of the game.
+* Computer Application (Container): The game will be accessed through an .exe file distributed to users.
+They will click this application to launch the program to play the game.
+* Unity (Container): Unity is the game engine that we used to create this program.
+The scripts were programmed using C# code and these were used to implement the game mechanics with prebuilt Unity features.

 * High Level Architecture and User Stories Table